vuex-orm/vuex-orm-next/docs/guide/digging-deeper/plugins.md

     }
   }
 }

+export default plugin
 ```

-The plugin `install` method will be invoked right before Vuex ORM does the initial setup.
+The plugin `install` method will be invoked immediately before Vuex ORM begins it's initial setup.

 ### Extendable Components

-The following components are included within the `components` argument.
+The following components are included by the `components` argument.

 - Database
 - Model